simgrid/simgrid/docs/source/Configuring_SimGrid.rst

-By setting this option, you can control the amount of time a process sleeps when MPI_Test() is called; this is important, because SimGrid normally only advances the time while communication is happening and thus, MPI_Test will not add to the time, resulting in a deadlock if used as a break-condition as in the following example:
+By setting this option, you can control the amount of time a process sleeps when MPI_Test() is called; this is important, because SimGrid normally only advances the time while communication is happening and thus, MPI_Test will not add to the time, resulting in deadlock if it is used as a break-condition as in the following example:

 .. code-block:: cpp